 But don't 700c Wheel bikes go faster?

 I'm going to say yes on this one, I think they do.
 I don't have exact figures which are scientifically proven, but I would say you could average a km or 2 an hour faster on a 700c touring bike when compared to a 26 inch one.

 But what about wide tyres?

-Being able to fit fatter tyres on 26 inchers is also a trait that makes them the best wheel size for bicycle touring.
+Being able to fit wider tyres on 26 inchers is also a trait that makes them the best wheel size for bicycle touring.
 Whilst skinny tyres are required for high speed road racing, they are less than desirable for bicycle touring, especially on rough roads.